xgaslann/kafka-platform/README.md

 4. **Security group changes**: When your IP changes, you lose access to everything.
 Keep the AWS CLI handy.

 5. **cp-ansible version compatibility**: Very specific about Python and Ansible versions.
 Check requirements first.

+6. **IP addresses change**: Spot instances get new public IPs on restart.
+Private IPs change if instance is recreated.
+Keep `terraform output` handy and update configs accordingly.
+Controller IPs are static (required for KRaft quorum).

 All documented in [Troubleshooting](./docs/troubleshooting.md).